Financial help and benefits if you're over 65

 If you’ve been affected by COVID-19, Work and Income may be able to help.

 If you get NZ Super or a Veteran’s Pension, you can apply for government help to pay for:

 - something that is essential, such as glasses, house repairs or a fridge

-- an emergency that you can't pay for, like medical or dental treatment.
+- an emergency that you cannot pay for, like medical or dental treatment.